-Criteria Whole Grade Promotion Mid-Year Promotion Subject Matter Acceleration Virtual Instruction Higher Grade-Level Subjects Gifted Multi-Age (3 year program) School Based, Parental and Teacher initiated Requests Request must be writing by May school year usin for Acceleration (Appendix C) 1 of the current g the Request the first nine weeks of year using the Request School based decision Assessment Results and Grades A recent FCAT reading and ma A recent FCAT Les mathematics. vel 5 in reading or District identified gifted students Grades Final grades in year core cours (science, math, and English La must reflect 90° Current core co (science, math, and English La must reflect 90° social studies nguage Arts) % or above. surse work social studies nguage Arts) course work being acceleration must re- eflect 90% or above. e work being eleration must reflect for Fast-Track Students with high academic achievement pending availability as determined by school staff School based matrix (See school counselor) Attendance No more than 5 absences in a period of 30 days or no more than 10 absences in a period of 90 calendar days.
-Teacher Recommendation A written recommendation from the student's current grade level teachers for promotion requested School Counselor Recommendation A written recommendation from the student's current school counselor for promotion requested Principal Approval In accordance with state statute 1012.28 (5) F.S the principal of the school is the final authority in the placement of students in programs or classes.
-District Approval If promotion involves a change in schools, the executive directors and principals of both schools must be involved in the decision process.
+Criteria Whole Grade Promotion Mid-Year Promotion Subject Matter Acceleration Virtual Instruction Higher Grade-Level Subjects Gifted Multi-Age (3 year program) School Based, Parental and Teacher initiated Requests Request must be writing by May school year usin for Acceleration (Appendix C) 1 of the current g the Request the first nine weeks of year using the Request School based decision Assessment Results and Grades Highest level of proficiency on statewide, standardized A recent FCAT FSA Level 5 in reading and mathematics_assessments Final grades in previous school year core course work (science, math, social studies and English Language Arts) must reflect 90% or above.
+Current core course work standardized readin assessments.
+A recent FCAT FS mathematics.
+Final grades in prev course work being of acceleration must re- eflect 90% or above.
+District identified gifted students Students with high academic achievement pending availability as determined by school staff School based matrix (See school counselor) Attendance (science, math, social studies No more than 5 absences in a period of 30 days or no more than 10 absences in a period of 90 calendar days.
+Teacher Recommendation grade level teachers for • School Counselor Recommendation A written recor nmendation from the student's current school counselor for pro omotion requested Principal Approval In accordance with state statute [FS_1012.28 (5)] F.S-the principal of the school is the final authority in the placement of students in programs or classes.
+District Approval If promotion involves a change in be involved in the decision process. ive directors and princip als of both schools must